-My 3 key learning points from the excellent podcast series by Dan Cockerell and Jody Maberry, ‘Come Rain or Shine’, during which he deep dives into the Disney Guest Experience Keys.
+My three key learning points from the excellent podcast series by Dan Cockerell and Jody Maberry, “Come Rain or Shine”, during which he deep dives into the Disney Guest Experience Keys.
 Previously, I focused on the critical key of Safety.
 The next blog put the Courtesy key in the spotlight.
-For this blog, I’m sharing my thoughts on Dan’s episode on the 3rd key ‘Show’.
+For this blog, I’m sharing my thoughts on Dan’s episode on the 3rd key “Show”.

 - Everything speaks.
-In a nutshell, this refers to the importance of making sure that everything comes together in a way that provides the customer (or Guest as Disney call them) with an integrated experience.
-Disney are putting on a ‘show’ and therefore everything from the set, to the costumes, the lighting, sound and, of course, the lines that the people say, all count when you’re delivering an immersive and memorable experience.
-One small example of this was taking the time to consider what an appropriate greeting would be from Cast Members to Guests who venture into Frontierland (“Howdy! rather than “Hello” or “Greetings Space Ranger” when embarking on the Buzz Lightyear ride), so that it fits the theme your trying to create and sustain.
+In a nutshell, this refers to the importance of making sure that everything comes together in a way that provides the customer (or Guest as Disney calls them) with an integrated experience.
+Disney is putting on a “show” and therefore everything from the set, costumes, lighting, sound and, of course, the lines that the people say, all count when you’re delivering an immersive and memorable experience.
+One small example of this is taking the time to consider what an appropriate greeting would be from Cast Members to Guests who venture into Frontierland (“Howdy! rather than “Hello” or “Greetings Space Ranger” when embarking on the Buzz Lightyear ride) so that it fits the theme you’re trying to create and sustain.

 Everything speaks because Everything Matters!